agndam-corp/server-one/README.md

 - Never commit unencrypted secrets to the repository
 - Regularly rotate credentials and update sealed secrets
 - Use role-based access control (RBAC) to limit access to secrets
+- AdGuard Home configuration is managed through GitOps with automated backups to git